kecorbin/acidoc/README.md

 The [config.yml](./config.yml) also contains several other common classes as a starting point.

-## Running
+## How Do I run this??

-Generating your spreadsheet is now a matter of running
+Generating your spreadsheet is a matter of running

     my-macbook-prompt ✗ python aci-doc.py
     Connected to ACI